susanw1/zscript/docs/tutorial/syntax.md

 Locking
 ---
 If a command sequence starts with a `'%'` sign (eg `%1a Z52`), it indicates that the sequence must grab specific exclusion locks before executing.
-On advanced devices, it's possible to run many Zcode executors at once, with Zscript and Interrupt notifications, and in principle the hardware devices could end up under contention.
+On advanced devices, it's possible to run many Zscript executors at once, with Zscript and Interrupt notifications, and in principle the hardware devices could end up under contention.
 The locks are represented by a (normally 2 byte) bit-set of flags, and by default (without a `'%'`) a command sequence will only run if all locks are available (ie default is effectively a highly defensive and exclusive `%ffff`).

 By specifying locks, you can say "actually I only care about these locks", which might allow four polling activities on four I2C buses to run concurrently with occasional incoming I2C commands too.
 The specified lock bits must be clear for the commands to run, and will be set for the duration of execution.
 If you don't care about concurrent execution, then you can ignore locking; everything should just run sequentially.
 If you do care, then you choose a bit to represent your device, and specify it consistently in all commands that touch it.